SamuelSwartzberg/flashcardifying_text_temp/ling/temp-change-sound.md

 #### elision

-»⟮Synaeresis⟯« is ⟮＿phonic elision＿⟯ which is ⟮the combination of two adjacent vowels⟯ ⟮into a single syllable.⟯ »⟮Unstressed vowel elision/apheresis/syncope/apocope⟯« is ⟮＿elision＿/＿apheresis＿/＿syncope＿/＿apocope＿⟯ of ⟮＿unstressed＿ ＿vowels＿⟯, the ⟮most common type⟯.
+»⟮Synaeresis⟯« is ⟮＿phonic elision＿⟯ which is ⟮the combination of two adjacent vowels⟯ ⟮into a single syllable.⟯ »⟮Unstressed vowel elision/apheresis/syncope/apocope⟯« is ⟮＿phonic＿ ＿elision＿/＿apheresis＿/＿syncope＿/＿apocope＿⟯ of ⟮＿unstressed＿ ＿vowels＿⟯, the ⟮most common type⟯.
 ⟮＿Elision⎵super narrow⎵＿⟯ is ⟮＿phonic apocope＿⟯ that results in ⟮two words being run together⟯.
-»⟮Haplology⟯« is ⟮＿phonic elision＿⟯ where ⟮an entire syllable is lost⟯, where ⟮c_;that syllable⟯ was ⟮similar to an adjacent syllable⟯
+»⟮Haplology⟯« is ⟮＿phonic elision＿⟯ where ⟮an entire ＿syllable＿ is lost⟯, where ⟮c_;that ＿syllable＿⟯ was ⟮similar to an adjacent syllable⟯

 #### epenthesis